Lupino/oss-go-sdk/examples/getting_start/README.md

-# Geting start with oss-go-sdk
+# Getting start with oss-go-sdk

 In this tutorial you will find how to start oss-go-sdk and get the bucket list from the server